-Punta Gorda is a decidedly white-collar city, with fully 85.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Punta Gorda is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Punta Gorda who work in sales jobs (15.08%), management occupations (13.06%), and office and administrative support (12.77%).
+Punta Gorda is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Punta Gorda is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Punta Gorda who work in management occupations (15.39%), sales jobs (15.22%), and office and administrative support (9.38%).

 A relatively large number of people in Punta Gorda telecommute to their jobs.
 Overall, about 11.05% of the workforce works from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Punta Gorda is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.75% of adults in Punta Gorda have a bachelor's degree or even advanced degree.
+The population of Punta Gorda is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.75% of adults in Punta Gorda have a bachelor's degree or even advanced degree.

 The per capita income in Punta Gorda in 2018 was $46,684, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $186,736 for a family of four.
 However, Punta Gorda contains both very wealthy and poor people as well.